 Reach out to your landlord if you want to arrange an extension.
 It’s always better (and cheaper) to do this by agreement.
 However, if they disagree, the matter might have to be settled in court.

 Leasehold properties incur charges and ground rent, and as the owner of a leasehold property, you’ll incur charges and ground rent throughout your ownership.
 However, the rent is usually meagre — less than £100 a year.

 If you’re living in a shared building or community, you may also have to pay charges to cover the following:

 - Repairs and maintenance of buildings and structures.

 - Utility bills for blocks of flats.

 What are your rights as a leaseholder?

-- You have the right to see a breakdown of how your service charges are spent.
+- You have the right to see a breakdown of how the freeholder spends your service charges.

-- You have the “Right to Manage” — where you can take over management of the building along with your fellow tenants.
+- You have the right to take over management of the building along with your fellow tenants.

 Don’t worry if you’ve just discovered your home is leasehold.
 You have several options available, including extending the lease or buying it outright.